Apicurio/apicurio-registry-examples/README.md

 strategy out of the box, but it is possible to create your own.
 This example is essentially the same as the Simple Avro Example, except instead of using one of the default Apicurio Registry Global ID strategies, it uses a custom one.

+## Simple Avro Maven Example
+This example application demonstrates how to use the Apicurio Registry maven plugin to pre-register an Avro schema so that it does not need to be embedded within the producer application.
+Note that this example will fail unless the maven plugin is executed before the Java application.
+See the javadoc in the example for details.s